Chubb’s TD run in OT powers Browns past Brady, Bucs 23-17

 LITTLE STINKER

-Security personnel spent part of the second half trying to capture a skunk, which was on the loose inside the stadium.
+Stadium security personnel caught a skunk that was on the loose inside FirstEnergy Stadium during the game.

-Video showed the critter walking up and down steps while trying to find an exit.
+The critter was searching for food and hid under a step in the lower bowl section above the tunnel leading to Cleveland's locker room.
+The skunk was trapped with a box and released unharmed.

 LAWN JOB